 Figure~\ref{fig:model-comparison} provides a compact, one-dimensional summary by ranking models from lowest to highest \textit{normalised demographic performance disparity} (lower is better).
 The ranking uses each model's mean disparity averaged across both evaluation settings and both prompt variants (with/without rationale).
-The figure also reports \textit{normalised deviation from ideal} (lower is better): how far the model's macro-average is from the setting-specific ideal (0.5 for win-rate; 100\% for top-score appearance).
+The figure also reports \textit{normalised deviation from ideal} (lower is better): how far the model's macro-average is from the setting-specific ideal ($0.5$ for win-rate; $100\%$ Top-Score Rates for scoring).